 Minimum Wage in the State of Vermont Poster Required

-The Minimum Wage in the State of Vermont is a minimum wage law poster by the Vermont Department Of Labor.
+The Minimum Wage in the State of Vermont is a labor law posters poster by the Vermont Department Of Labor.
 This is a mandatory posting for all employers in Vermont, and businesses who fail to comply may be subject to fines or sanctions.

 This poster must be posted in a conspicuous place by all employers so that all employees can see it.
 This poster describes what the minimum wage is for tipped and untipped employees.